-In addition, an email containing a report might be more likely to be seen than an infrequent update on a dashboard.
+In addition, an email containing a report might be more likely to be seen than an infrequent update on an HR dashboard.
 This is simply because people won’t use dashboards that don’t constantly add value, like David Creelman described in his blog on Why you produce HR dashboards no one will use.

-A dashboard, however, offers the possibility to drill down.
+An HR dashboard, however, offers the possibility to drill down.
 Turnover may be an interesting metric, but how much of this turnover consists of regretted loss?
 You wouldn’t bat an eye when a bad performer leaves, but it’s like shooting yourself in the foot when the one who leaves is a high performer and potentially senior management material.
 Interactive dashboards enable you to drill down in your data and make these observations.
 You can either give everyone access to this dashboard, or provide the relevant drill downs for everyone to see.

 For more examples, check the end of the article